 Amazon has more than 100 warehouses across the states.
 Some warehouses cover more than a million square feet.
 You will let them know which products you’re shipping, and they will inform you which warehouses are easily shipping your products.

 Once Amazon receives and accepts your products, they will sort it out and add it to their inventory.
 Your products are then stored in their warehouses.
 In the event that something goes wrong in the warehouse, Amazon will compensate you for the damage.

-When a customer places an order one of your products, Amazon picks, packs, ships, and tracks the order for you.
-An Amazon warehouse worker (or robot) picks up your product from storage, packs it in a box, and ships it to the customer.
+When a customer places an order for one of your products, Amazon picks, packs, ships, and tracks the order for you.
+An Amazon warehouse worker or robot picks up your product from storage, packs it in a box, and ships it to the customer.
 Moreover, once the customer receives your product, Amazon follows up to make sure the sellers are satisfied with the shipment.

 Amazon Handles Returns and Refunds

 Amazon assists in handling returns, refunds, and supporting conveniently handling return and refund processes that its customers have grown accustomed to.

 Even though many sellers choose Amazon as their business choice, the pricing model is important to many.
 The FBA method costs a lot of money.
 Amazon charges both storage fees and fulfillment fees along with long-term storage fees.